 6. Empower Your Reps with Sales Enablement

-A strategic sales enablement plan provides both marketers and sellers information about what types of content are working, how pitches are performing, and what strategies will be employed going forward.
+A strategic sales enablement plan provides marketers and sellers information about what types of content are working, how pitches are performing, and what strategies will be employed.
 The biggest benefit: a centralized location for sales content, putting an end to frenzied sellers trying to nail down which talking points are the most brand-compliant or which content is landing best with buyers.
 It will all be available and up-to-date in the sales enablement platform.
 With sales enablement, marketers can share sales assets and communicate with sellers right where they work, in one centralized location that saves sellers the time and hassle of searching for the right content.

 Guest Post by Ellie Wilkinson from Highspot